Masataka Ida

 Ida was convinced for a time to help Hatanaka, by asking for support from Lt.
 Gen. Takeshi Mori of the 1st Imperial Guards Division, and from the Eastern District Army.
 As he explained his reasoning to Mori, he became more and more passionate about going through with the plot.
 However, after Mori's refusal to support the uprising, and subsequent murder, and Ida's inability to gain the support of the Eastern District Army, he decided that the plan could never succeed.
 He went to the Imperial Palace to warn Hatanaka that the Eastern District Army was on their way to stop him, and that he should give up.
 Ida felt that there was no longer a chance for success, and the only honorable end to it could come from suicide.

 Convinced he had done all he could to dissuade Hatanaka, Ida went to tell War Minister Korechika Anami of the occupation of the Palace.
 Told that Anami was preparing to commit seppuku, Ida informed the Minister of his intentions to do the same.
 Anami insisted that he live on, that it was more courageous to work for the rebuilding of Japan than to commit suicide.
 Anami killed himself, and Ida was placed under watch to make sure he did not do the same.
 Following Anami's orders, Ida survived through the end of the war.

-Ida was court-martialed for his part in the coup, but convinced the court that he had genuinely tried to undo his mistake through his attempt to convince Hatanaka to give up on the plot.
-He changed his name to Iwada, and eventually became the head of the general affairs department for Japan's largest advertising agency.
+Ida was court-martialed for his part in the coup, but managed to convince the court that he had genuinely tried to undo his mistake through his attempt to convince Hatanaka to give up on the plot.

+He later changed his name to Iwada, and eventually became the head of the general affairs department for Japan's largest advertising agency.